ekgp3987/G_navi/README.md

 <h3> This is 2019 2-2 algorithm team project.
- Navigation in my university
+ <br> Navigation in my university
- Using JAVA, JAVAGUI, Dijkstra algorithm.
+ <br> Using JAVA, JAVAGUI, Dijkstra algorithm.